Louis-CharlesBiron/canvasDotEffect/readme.md

     dummyFilledShape.fillColorRaw.update()
 ```

-**Note:** when using a Shape or a Dot instance as the 'positions' parameter, the gradient will update every frame automatically.
+**Note:** when using a Shape, a Dot or a TextDisplay instance as the 'positions' parameter, the gradient will update every frame automatically.

 #### Example use 1:
 ###### - Coloring a FilledShape with a gradient and making a rotating gradient effect